 “My vision slowly improved, and I'm looking forward to my second treatment and hoping that things continue to get better and improve,” Looney said.

-You're invited to participate in Ohio Eye Associates’ virtual event “Dry Eye and Cosmetic Treatments to Look and Feel your Best with Optima IPL Technology on Saturday, April 17 at 10 a.m.
-You will be able to hear from patients who have benefited from our new technology, and lock-in your special event-only pricing!
-One lucky raffle drawing winner will also be receiving a FREE treatment!
-Sign up now.
+Watch the replay Ohio Eye Associates’ virtual event “Dry Eye and Cosmetic Treatments to Look and Feel your Best with Optima IPL Technology.
+Hear from patients who have benefited from our new technology.
+Learn more about Dry Eye treatment packages.